-- 1. Standards of employee performance shall be established and administered by appointing authorities. - 2.
+- 1. Standards of employee performance shall be established and administered by Appointing Authorities. - 2.
 The maintenance of such standards is the inherent responsibility of every supervisor. - 3.
 A system of performance evaluation shall be established and utilized as a positive procedure in assisting employees and supervisors in achieving optimum levels of performance. - 4.
-Supervisors are to be familiar with the employee performance evaluation system and procedures established by the County Administrator or the Board.
+Supervisors are to be familiar with the employee performance evaluation system and procedures established by the County.
 Supervisors shall use the standard County evaluation form.